-- 2.1 Staff must record all concerns in writing. - 2.2 Records should be factual and signed and dated, with the name of the signatory clearly printed in writing.
-Records should include: - 2.2.1 the pupil's details: name; date of birth; address and family details; - 2.2.2 date and time of the event / concern / conversation; - 2.2.3 a clear and comprehensive summary of the event/concern/conversation' - 2.2.4 details of how the concern was followed up and resolved; - 2.2.5 a note of any action taken and by whom, decisions reached and the outcome; - 2.2.6 the name and position of the person making the record. - 2.3 The School uses the online reporting system, CPOMS.
+- 2.1 Staff must record all concerns in writing using the online reporting system, CPOMS.
 All teaching staff receive a log-in for this system at induction.
-A CPOMS record may be completed after an initial discussion with the DSL and completed with the DSL where appropriate.
+A CPOMS record may be completed after an initial discussion with the DSL or DDSL. - 2.2 Records should be factual, dated, using the specific log in to the staff member which will record who is reporting the concern. and signed and dated, with the name of the signatory clearly printed in writing.
+Records should include: - 2.2.1 the pupil's details: name; date of birth; address and family details (CPOMS will automatically record this when the pupil is selected) - 2.2.2 date and time of the event/concern/conversation; - 2.2.3 a clear and comprehensive summary of the event/concern/conversation' - 2.2.4 details of how the concern was followed up and resolved; - 2.2.5 a note of any action taken and by whom, decisions reached and the outcome;